CaliStyle/humpback/README.md

 We've concretely decided to use Foundation-apps as the frontend framework and JSdata as the client side persistence layer.
 Both of these are forward thinking technologies, and we are focusing on Humpback as a Single Page Application (SPA) builder not a website generator.
+It's also a fast track for your next hackathon with things like auto linking views/scss/controllers/modules etc.

 ##Quick Start
 For now, there is no complete CLI or node module, so to get started with humpback